camilochs/optipattern/README.md

 ### Research Findings

-Our research, detailed in the paper ["Metaheuristics and Large Language Models Join Forces: Towards an Integrated Optimization Approach"](https://ieeexplore.ieee.org/document/10818476), demonstrates the effectiveness of this approach.
+Our research, detailed in the paper ["Metaheuristics and Large Language Models Join Forces: Toward an Integrated Optimization Approach"](https://ieeexplore.ieee.org/document/10818476), demonstrates the effectiveness of this approach.

 Key insight:
 - The probabilities provided by the LLM serve as a *pattern recognition mechanism*.